Yann M'Vila: Return to Rubin

 M'Vila played his first game for Rubin in two years upon the return from loans on 22 September 2016 when he came on as a substitute in a Russian Cup matchup against Chita.
 Rubin manager Javi Gracia chose to play Alex Song over M'Vila at the defensive midfield position in all the league games up to that point.
 M'Vila returned to league action for Rubin on 2 October 2016, when he was a late substitute in a game against Krasnodar.
 In Rubin's next match, against Krylia Sovetov Samara on 15 October, M'Vila returned to the starting line-up, pushing Song to the bench.
 On 26 December, M'Vila signed a three-and-a-half-year contract extension with Rubin that was expected to run until the summer of 2020.

 Saint-Etienne

 On 12 January 2018, M'Vila was released from his Rubin Kazan contract, before signing for Saint-Étienne until the summer of 2019.

 Olympiacos

 On 13 September 2020, M'Vila signed a three-year contract with Super League Greece club Olympiacos.

+West Bromwich Albion

+On 19 February 2024, English side West Bromwich Albion announced the signing of M'Vila until the end of the 2023–24 season, thus rejoining his former coach at Olympiacos, Carlos Corberán.
+On 22 May 2024, the club announced he would be leaving in the summer when his contract expired.

+Caen

+On 6 August 2024, M'Vila joined Ligue 2 club Caen on a two-year deal.